 - Repairs.
 Landlords are not statutorily obligated to make repairs “which do not materially affect the physical health or safety of the ordinary renter.”

 - Common Areas.
 Maintain the rental unit’s common areas so that they are sanitary and reasonably safe.

 - Maintenance.
 Maintain electrical systems, plumbing, heating, and hot and cold water, as well as other appliances and facilities as specified in the rental agreement.

 For more information on habitability laws in Wyoming, click here.

 If the action is serious enough, harassment by a landlord or their violation of a tenant’s privacy may be enough justification for relieving a tenant of their obligations of the lease.

-- Landlord entry.
+- Landlord Entry.
 Wyoming state law has no statute on the notice the landlord must give to enter the rental property.
-If your landlord repeatedly violates your rights to privacy or does removes windows or doors, turns off your utilities, or changes the locks, you would be considered “constructively evicted,” as described above.
+If a landlord repeatedly violates the tenant’s rights to privacy or removes windows or doors, turns off your utilities, or changes the locks, a tenant would be considered “constructively evicted,” as described above.

 5. Domestic Violence

 Wyoming provides tenants who are victims of domestic violence with special rental provisions for their protection.
-If you are confronting a domestic violence situation (this can also be stalking), and want to move, check with local law enforcement regarding special state laws that may apply in domestic violence situations.
+If a tenant is confronting a domestic violence situation (this can also be stalking), and wants to move, check with local law enforcement regarding special state laws that may apply in domestic violence situations.
 Wyoming provides the following statutes for victims of domestic violence:

 Examples of Insufficient Justification for Lease Breaking in Wyoming